bitrise-io/devcenter/_articles/en/getting-started/connecting-to-services/connecting-account-bitrise.md

 And you are done!
 If everything goes well, you are redirected to the [**Create New App** ](https://app.bitrise.io/apps/add)page and you can add your new app.

-### Connect your GitHub/GitLab/BitBucket account from the Account settings page
+### Connect your GitHub/GitLab/BitBucket account from the Profile settings page

 1. Log in to your [bitrise.io](https://www.bitrise.io) account.
 2. Click your avatar on the top right corner and select **Profile settings**.